wlswotmd/gef/docs/FAQ.md

 Internally, it consists of several steps.

 1. Identify the memory map from the page table structure.
-2. Identify the `.rodata` address of kernel from memory map.
+2. Identify `.rodata` area of kernel from memory map.
-3. Parse `.rodata` to identify the kernel version.
+3. Scan `.rodata` to identify the kernel version.
-4. Parse the structure of `kallsyms` in `.rodata` and get the "symbol-address" pair.
+4. Parse the structure of `kallsyms` in `.rodata` and get all "symbol-address" pairs.
-5. If a global variable symbol is available at this point, use it. (this pattern is `CONFIG_KALLSYMS_ALL=y`).
+5. If global variable symbols are available at this point, use it. (= `CONFIG_KALLSYMS_ALL=y`).
-    * If not, disassemble the function which uses that global variable in the functions.
+    * If not, disassemble the function which uses specified global variable.
     * By parsing the result, we obtain the address of the required global variable.
 6. Determine the offsets of the structure's members, if necessary.
     * Use facts such as whether a value in memory is an address or whether a structure in memory has a specific structure to identify it heuristically.